CV

 Decision-making

-Putting soft skills in different parts of your CV demonstrates your ability to clearly present yourself and your proficiencies concisely while showing your proactiveness and efficient communication with others.
+Including soft skills in various sections of your CV shows that you can present yourself clearly.
+It also highlights your abilities and your proactive approach.
+This demonstrates your effective communication with others.
 It also provides a comprehensive overview of your work abilities.

 If you are fluent in more than one language, mention them in a separate CV section called 'Languages'.